-We charged six teams of two - made up of one
+We charged five teams of two -- made up of one

 renowned TED speaker and one rising star from the advertising industry

 -- with finding and nominating the most compelling work of 2013 in

 Ads with an unmistakably powerful central idea or story arc that keep their audience’s attention beyond the one-minute mark.
 These long-form campaigns share a captivating story and speak authentically, producing quality content for a brand.
 Incredible examples of branded content, brand journalism are welcome.

 - Sarah Kay has been performing spoken word poetry since she was 14 years old.
 A featured poet on HBO’s "Def Poetry Jam” in 2006, she was also the youngest poet to compete in the National Poetry Slam.
 She has written two books of poetry and is the founder of Project VOICE, using spoken word poetry to engage schools and commnunities around the world in creative self-expression.

 - John Mescall is the Executive Creative Director of McCann Australia, which finished 2013 as the world’s most awarded agency.
 He is a regular award show judge and public speaker, named in the 2013 Creativity 50, Business Insider's most creative people in advertising, and AdAge’s most awarded creative director of 2013.
 He also really likes dogs.

 An innovative and effective campaign to right a wrong or change the world for better.
 A public service campaign that offers a socially conscious idea in an entirely new way, making audiences pay attention as much for the ad’s dynamism as for the cause.

 - Alanna Shaikh makes global development issues accessible and understandable.
 In her TED Book, What's Killing Us, she explains the biggest challenges in global wellness, in a way that anyone can understand.
 She is the co-founder of AidSource, a social network for aid workers, and the co-founder of SMART Aid, which educates donors and start-up projects about international aid.